 Martin J. Katz

-Dean Katz led Denver Law in the development and implementation of a major strategic plan, which included initiatives in specialization and experiential learning.
+During his deanship, Professor Katz led Denver Law in the development and implementation of a major strategic plan, which included initiatives in specialization and experiential learning.
 As a result, Denver Law became a national leader in experiential education, with offerings such as its path-breaking Experiential Advantage Curriculum™, which permits students to spend a full year of their legal education doing apprentice-based, experiential learning with real or simulated clients.
 At the same time, Denver Law’s faculty doubled its scholarly productivity.
 Under Dean Katz’s leadership, Denver Law has moved up 21 places in US News’ law school rankings, had five specialty programs ranked in the Top 15 by US News, and received recognition as one of America’s 20 Most Innovative Law Schools.

-Dean Katz is a founding board member of Educating Tomorrow’s Lawyers, which included a national consortium of law schools that serve as leaders in the experiential education movement.
-He also serves as a board member for the Institute for the Advancement of the American Legal System (IAALS).
+Professor Katz is a founding board member of Educating Tomorrow’s Lawyers, which included a national consortium of law schools that serve as leaders in the experiential education movement.
+He also serves as a board member for IAALS, the Institute for the Advancement of the American Legal System.

 He has published extensively on the future of legal education, as well as in the fields of constitutional law and employment law.
 His work on legal education appears in the new Building on Best Practices book, in peer-reviewed journals such as The Journal of Legal Education and Journal of Experiential Education, and in the Emory Law Journal.
 His work on antidiscrimination law has appeared in the Georgetown Law Journal, the Notre Dame Law Review, the Indiana Law Journal, the Hastings Law Journal, and the Yale Law Journal.
 His work on separation of powers has appeared in Constitutional Commentary, a peer-reviewed journal.
 He has lectured extensively on these topics, and has made numerous media appearances in both local and national outlets.